Davisville station: Nearby landmarks

 Nearby landmarks include the Mount Pleasant Cemetery, the Upper Canada College campus, and the TTC's main administrative office building, the William McBrien Building.
-The station's bus platforms are under the western half of the building at street level, and the open-air northbound subway platform abuts against the building's west wall.
+The station's bus platforms are under the western half of the building at the street-level garage, and the open-air northbound subway platform abuts against the building's west wall.

 The former Canadian National Railways Belt Line Railway railway corridor crosses over the subway tracks south of the station.
 It has been converted into a pedestrian and biking trail, called the Beltline Trail.

 Surface connections

 TTC routes serving the station include: